mwburke/mwburke.github.io/_posts/2018-06-23-stargazer-regression-reporting.md

 ## How do I use it?

-Check out the [github repo](https://github.com/mwburke/stargazer) or download using `pip install stargazer`, and please let me know if you have any feedback/feature requests!
+Check out the [github repo](https://github.com/StatsReporting/stargazer) or download using `pip install stargazer` to download it from pypi, and please let me know if you have any feedback/feature requests!